AlibabaCloudDocs/ecs/intl.en-US/API Reference/Instances/ModifyInstanceAutoRenewAttribute.md

 # ModifyInstanceAutoRenewAttribute

 You can call this operation to configure auto-renewal for one or more subscription instances.
-To reduce the maintenance workload when an instance expires, you can configure auto-renewal for subscription ECS instances.
+To reduce the maintenance workload when instances expire, you can configure auto-renewal for subscription instances.

 ## Description